hapijs/hapi/docs/Reference.md

             - `maxEventLoopDelay` - maximum event loop delay duration in milliseconds over which incoming requests are rejected with an HTTP Server Timeout (503) response.
 Defaults to `0` (no limit).

-        - <a name="connection.config.payload"></a>`payload` - controls how incoming payloads
-          (request body) are processed:
-            - `maxBytes` - limits the size of incoming payloads to the specified byte count.
-              Allowing very large payloads may cause the server to run out of memory.
-Defaults to `1048576` (1MB).
-            - `uploads` - the directory used for writing file uploads.
-Defaults to `os.tmpDir()`.

         - `plugins` - plugin-specific configuration which can later be accessed via `connection.settings.plugins`.
 Provides a place to store and pass connection-specific